 How long does it take to cook steak in an Instant Pot?
 Well if you’re just cooking it with potatoes like we have done in the past, about 5 minutes does it.
 Timing will vary depending on thickness and how well done you like it but that’s the general rule.

 If you’re looking for a low carb Instant Pot recipe this is a great one.
 Just omit the rice and you’re set.
-We love this dinner recipe atop a bed of Jasmine rice but that’s your choice.
+We love this Instant Pot dinner recipe atop a bed of Jasmine rice but that’s your choice.

 Many times I buy a bag of edamame and boil those while this is cooking.
 Then everything is ready at the same time.
 With a little salt on top they’re inexpensive and a great new vegetable you can introduce to your kids.
 Most of what you need for pressure cooker beef and broccoli is probably in your fridge.